normanheckscher/normanheckscher/README.md

 ## 📬 Contact & Professional Credentials

 * **Credentials:** MAusIMM (Member of the Australasian Institute of Mining and Metallurgy)
-* **Core Philosophy:** *Equally at home with a laptop terminal running over SSH on a remote site as I am on a high-wall drilling rig.*
+* **Core Philosophy:** *Equally at home with a laptop terminal running over SSH on a remote site as I am on a high-wall auger miner.*
 * **Location:** Moranbah, Queensland, Australia
 * **GitHub:** [@normanheckscher](https://github.com)